netinvent/csv2vcard/README.md

 Usage
 -----

-1. Install package with `pip3 install csv2vcard`
+1. Install package with `pip3 install csv2vcard` installs the original package

+1a.
+Install package with `pip install git+https://github.com/ReallyNameHere/csv2vcard.git@0.2.3` installs the package with the updated fields for  home address personal email & mobile

 2. Create csv file with contacts